LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 How to Avoid Altitude Sickness

-- Eat Lots of Carbohydrates (your body consumes more energy at high altitude)
+- Eat Lots of Carbohydrates (your body consumes more energy at high altitudes).

-The cities of Ollantaytambo and Pisac in the Sacred Valley sit at a lower altitude of just over 9,000 feet (or 2,743 meters), so spending your first day or two there will allow you to acclimate to that altitude (which will be easier on your body).
-Then, when you travel back to Cusco your body will have a much easier time adapting to that altitude.
+Ollantaytambo and Pisac in the Sacred Valley sit at a lower altitude of just over 9,000 feet (or 2,743 meters).
+So, spending your first day or two there will allow you to acclimate to that altitude.
+In turn, this will be easier on your body.
+Then, when you travel back to Cusco, your body will have a much easier time adapting to that altitude.

 How to Treat Altitude Sickness